antbuddy-share/tcpman/README.md

 # Introduce

-tcpdump server in your local.
-The tcpman will run tcp in target server and save to local file in your machine
+The script is to track tcp packets of target server right at your local computer.
+The tcpman will run tcpdump in target server and save to local file in your machine.

 # Usage
 `tcpman SERVER-TARGET LOCALFILETOSAVE`